Charlie Sharp: Club career

 In 2021, Sharp played with the Flint City Bucks in USL League Two.
 In 2022, he played with the Seacoast United Phantoms.
 In 2023, he played with AFC Ann Arbor, where he was the team's second top goal scorer.

 At the 2023 MLS SuperDraft, Sharp was selected in the third round (61st overall) by Toronto FC.
 However, he did not immediately join the club, instead returning to college for an additional year.
 After attending pre-season with the first team, in February 2024, he signed a professional contract with Toronto FC II in MLS Next Pro.
 He made his debut on April 7 against Columbus Crew 2.
 He scored his first goal for the club on April 14, in a victory over FC Cincinnati 2.
 In May 2024, he joined the Toronto FC first team on a short-term loan ahead of the league match against Nashville SC, making his debut in that match on May 15, in a substitute appearance.
 He signed another two short-term loans that season.

 In September 2024, he signed a MLS contract with the Toronto FC first team through the 2025 season, with options for 2026 and 2027.
 In 2025, he was loaned to the second team for some matches.

 In August 2025, Sharp was loaned to USL Championship club Tampa Bay Rowdies for the remainder of the 2025 season.

+In December 2025, Sharp joined Indy Eleven on a permanent deal ahead of the 2026 season.